opensavannah/opensavannah.org/diversity-inclusion.md

+---
+title: On Diversity and Digital Equity
+layout: default
+permalink: /diversity-inclusion/
+---

 Platitudes are cheap.
 We've all heard organizations say they're committed to "diversity" and "tolerance" without ever getting specific, so here's Open Savannah's stance on it: